sotoblanco/Machine-Learning-Tutorials/README.md

 The above table shows the difference between Strcuture data and unstructure data.
 This is a critical aspect of ML systems since is going to decide how are we going to store our data and provide to the different departments.

-Unstructure data allow flexibility, if things on the data changes we can easily customize with unstructure data since all our data doesn't need to follow the same schema.
-On the other hand, structure data follows the same schema, so if one thing change all the data needs to be customize to incorporate the change.
-Usually structure data is used to store data that has been procesed and send to the teams for analysis, while non strcutre data is raw data that needs some type of transformation.
+Unstructured data allow flexibility.
+If things on the data change, we can easily customize with unstructured data since all our data doesn't need to follow the same schema.
+On the other hand, structure data follows the same schema, so if one thing changes, all the data needs to be customized to incorporate the change.
+Usually, structured data is used to store data that has been processed and sent to the teams for analysis, while non-structured data is raw data that needs some type of transformation.

 Types of workloads: